BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_python/realpython/Catalog.md

 - > Learning how to read a Python traceback and understanding what it is telling you is crucial to improving as a Python programmer.
 To learn more on Python tracebacks, check out [Understanding the Python Traceback](https://realpython.com/python-traceback/).
   >> Understanding the Python Traceback https://realpython.com/python-traceback/

-Your Guide to the CPython Source Code https://realpython.com/cpython-source-code-guide/
+~~Your Guide to the CPython Source Code https://realpython.com/cpython-source-code-guide/~~  【//已转移】

 Python Keywords: An Introduction https://realpython.com/python-keywords/